piojanu/Planning-in-Imagination/README.md

 ## Road map
 1. **Until end of April:** Study model-based reinforcement learning and generative models.
-2. **Until end of May:** Proof of concept - Model-based agent (using generative model) for Atari games.
+2. **Until end of June:** Proof of concept - Model-based agent (using generative model) for Atari games.
-3. **Until end of June:** Transfer Learning experiments at an advanced stage, work ended or nearly ended.
+3. **Until end of July:** Transfer Learning experiments at an advanced stage, work ended or nearly ended.
-4. **Until end of July:** Paper finished, applying for participation in conferences!
+4. **Until end of August:** Paper finished, applying for participation in conferences!

 ## Repository organization